RodrigoOkido/ARShop/README.md

 <br/>

 **IMPORTANT NOTE** <br/>
-This work **DO NOT** have commercial purposes!
-This was totally designed and developed for Computer Science graduation bachelor degree final work.
+This project **WAS NOT** originated for commercial purposes!
+Was totally designed to demonstrate a concept (idea), and developed for Computer Science graduation bachelor degree final work.
 Your availability in this platform is only for study and learning purposes.
 All items not made by the author of this work is referenced in the 'References' section contained further down here in this job description.
 <br/>
 <br/>